-Considering the stress we’ve all had to endure this year, you’d be forgiven if you wanted to get into the festive spirit a little early – and there’s no better way to do that then by sitting down with a good Christmas movie.
+Considering the stress we’ve all had to endure lately, you’d be forgiven if you wanted to get into the festive spirit a little early – and there’s no better way to do that then by sitting down with a good Christmas movie.

-Fortunately, Disney+ is home to some of the very best, including Jim Henson’s marvellous Muppet Christmas Carol, which remains one of the best adaptations of Charles Dickens’ classic ghost story.
+Fortunately, Disney Plus is home to some of the very best, including Jim Henson’s marvellous Muppet Christmas Carol, which remains one of the best adaptations of Charles Dickens’ classic ghost story.